Retroplaya135/quantumine_mining_script/README.md

 * Developers can extend this flow to also read from a JSON config file if needed.

+The proxy manager is critical for avoiding IP bans.
+This flow explains how proxies are harvested, validated, rotated, and retired if they repeatedly fail.

 Requirements
 1. Python 3.8 or later.
 2. The following Python packages: